-Joint Command and Control System (JCCS)
+Joint Command and Control System

-6.56 The joint command and control system project is a programme to implement an automated command and control system for the NZDF.
+6.16 The Joint Command and Control System (JCCS) project is a programme to implement an automated command and control system for the NZDF.
 This IT system will collect, collate, process, display, store, disseminate and protect command and control information in near real-time.

-6.57 Joint command and control is an enabling capability for all of the policy roles and tasks required of the NZDF.
+6.17 Joint command and control is an enabling capability for all of the policy roles and tasks required of the NZDF.
 Joint command and control enables elements from all three services to work together efficiently and effectively by enhancing decision-making processes.

-6.58 The NZDF's current command and control systems are largely manual and paper based.
-Experience in recent operations and exercises has shown that the NZDF system is dated and inefficient.
+6.18 The NZDF's current command and control systems are largely manual and paper based.
+Experience in recent operations and exercises have shown that the NZDF system is dated and inefficient.
 This has impacted on the effectiveness of the Joint Force Headquarters.
 The slower and less accurate decision making cycle currently available to commanders is likely to lead to policy failure as it becomes increasingly difficult for the NZDF to plan operations and effectively co-ordinate its own operations.

-- 6.59 The joint command and control system is an overarching capability that contributes to all NZDF outputs. - 6.60 While the JCCS will give the NZDF the ability to manage command and control information, the project does not provide the ability to communicate data.
-JCCS will therefore depend on the ability of a suitable communications infrastructure, part of which will be provided by the: - Joint Communications Modernisation - Army Tactical Trunk Communications - 6.61 These two projects will, however, be directly influenced by the JCCS as the JCCS will largely determine the requirements for future improvements to the communications infrastructure.
+6.19 The JCCS is an overarching capability that contributes to all NZDF outputs.

+6.20 While the JCCS will give the NZDF the ability to manage command and control information, the project does not provide the ability to communicate data.
+The JCCS will therefore depend on the ability of a suitable communications infrastructure, part of which will be provided by the:

+- Joint Communications Modernisation - Army Tactical Trunk Communications

+6.21 These two projects will, however, be directly influenced by the JCCS as the JCCS will largely determine the requirements for future improvements to the communications infrastructure.